How to kill aphids on houseplants

 Ew!
 WTH is that on my plant?

-We hear this from our customers at least twice a week, accompanied by a photo of a poor plant infested with spider mites, scale, mealy bugs or aphids.
+We hear this from our readers at least twice a week, accompanied by a photo of a poor plant infested with spider mites, scale, mealy bugs or aphids.

 Today we’ll take a deep dive in the latter – everything you need to know to do battle with those soft-bodied critters with the piercing, sucking mouthparts.